 Pakistan is a major transit country for opiates that are grown and processed in Afghanistan and western Pakistan, then distributed throughout the world by Pakistan-based traffickers.
-The region has in the past supplied up to 40% of heroin consumed in the United

-States and has been second only to Southeast Asia's Golden Triangle as a top source of the world's heroin.
+The region has in the past supplied up to 40% of heroin consumed in the United States and has been second only to Southeast Asia's Golden Triangle as a top source of the world's heroin.
 The U.S. Department of State indicates that Pakistan's cooperation on drug control with the United States "remains excellent."
 The Islamabad government has made impressive strides in eradicating opium poppy cultivation.
 Estimated production in 2001 was only 5 metric tons, down 59% from 2000 and less than one-thirtieth of the estimated 155 tons produced in 1995.
-In March 2003, a State Department official claimed that Pakistan had "essentially eliminated opium production."
-However, numerous press reports indicate that opium production has spiked in post-Taliban Afghanistan and, in September 2003, President Bush formally identified Pakistan as being among the world's "major illicit drug producing or drug-transit countries."
-Pakistan's powerful Inter-Services Intelligence agency (ISI) is suspected of involvement in drug trafficking; in March 2003, former U.S. Ambassador to Pakistan Wendy Chamberlain stated that the role of the ISI in the heroin trade over the past six years has been "substantial."
+However, opium production has spiked in post-Taliban Afghanistan and, in September 2003, President Bush formally identified Pakistan as being among the world's "major illicit drug producing or drug-transit countries."
+Pakistan's powerful Inter-Services Intelligence agency (ISI) is suspected of involvement in drug trafficking; in March 2003, a former U.S. Ambassador to Pakistan stated that the role of the ISI in the heroin trade over the past six years has been "substantial."
 Some reports indicate that profits from drug sales are financing the activities of Islamic militant groups in both Pakistan and Kashmir.
 Pakistan's counter-narcotics efforts continue to be hampered by a number of factors, including lack of full government commitment; scarcity of funds; poor infrastructure in drug-producing regions; government wariness of provoking unrest in tribal areas; and "acute" corruption.
 Direct U.S. counter-narcotics aid to Pakistan totaled \$2.4 million in 2002.
-The State Department's Bureau of International Narcotics and Law Enforcement Affairs (INL) oversaw Pakistani projects with more than \$90 million in FY2002, including \$73 million in emergency supplemental appropriations for border security efforts that continue in FY2003.
-The INL allocation for FY2003 was \$6 million, rising to \$38 million requested for FY2004.
+The State Department's Bureau of International Narcotics and Law Enforcement Affairs (INL) oversaw Pakistani projects with more than \$90 million in FY2002, including \$73 million in emergency supplemental appropriations for border security efforts that continued in FY2003.
+INL was budgeted \$6 million for FY2003, rising to \$38 million estimated for FY2004.